SEO keyword strategy: A guide to success

 OrbitMedia's study said that the average article takes over 4 hours to write.

-It takes 3 days for me to research, write, edit, design images, and publish one article.
+Manually, it can take day for a copywriter to research, write, edit, design images, and publish one article.

 Website, CMS, design

-WordPress is the go-to content management system; create a new page or post, paste your document from Frase, save it as a draft then add images and any other relevant assets.
+WordPress is the go-to content management system for many brands.
+Create a new page or post, paste your document from Frase, save it as a draft then add images and any other relevant assets.

 Outreach and Promotion